ajhazell/preview_control_toolbox/README.md

-DistRejGSys     : Generalised plant with exogenous input split into w and r components DistRejPrevSys  : Generalised plant for the general previewable disturbance rejection problem PrevTrackSys    : Generalised plant for the preview tracking problem PrevTrackSys    : Generalised plant for the LQR preview tracking problem
+DistRejGSys     : Generalised plant with exogenous input split into w and r components DistRejPrevSys  : Generalised plant for the general previewable disturbance rejection problem PrevTrackSys    : Generalised plant for the preview tracking problem

 The class hierachy is